c0c0n3/ome-smuggler/docs.src/content/examples/whirlwind-tour.md

 ~~~

 The absolute path above specifies where to get status updates for the import
 you've just requested.
-Status updates will be available for at least a minute
+Status updates will be available for at least one minute
 after the import has been executed---this is the import log retention period
 we configured earlier.
 Copy and paste the returned path and run the `get`
 script to fetch status updates